aandr26/AWS-SAP-C01-Study-Guide/docs/4_Security/4a_Account_Service_Security/CloudHSM.md

 * **Exam Tips:**
   * Behind the scenes it uses Hardware Security Module (HSM)
-    * A true "single tenant" HSM
+    * A true "single tenant" HSM.
     * AWS provisioned but fully customer managed.
   * Be mindful of requirements for, CloudHSM supports them:
     * If the solution requires these services, you cannot use KMS!